jtq/string-search/README.md

 An initial, extremely naive extension of `lookupRecursiveSingleCharWildcard()` that supports multi-character wildcards in queries with `*`.
 Varies between equivalent speed and hundreds of times slower than `lookupRecursiveSingleCharWildcard()`, depending on where the `*` wildcard appears in the query.

-When run in non-exact mode returns every possible matching combination of wildcard and letters for every matching word in the index, which gets very big, and very slow, very fast.

 ## Tests

 `npm test`